 “We’ve had a constant high click volume for quite some time.
 During the trial period, we saw that volume reduced by two-thirds,” said Shimizu.

-That reduction came from applying the Global Fraud Blacklist to their campaigns.
+That reduction came from applying the Global Fraud Blocklist to their campaigns.
 Any device ID, site ID or IP address on it is automatically excluded from campaign traffic.
 All data is recorded so rightful attribution can be credited.
-MobilityWare was receiving over 1 billion clicks per month which the Blacklist reduced by 60%, with no effect on their install volume.
+MobilityWare was receiving over 1 billion clicks per month which the Blocklist reduced by 60%, with no effect on their install volume.